GABON’S LOANGO NATIONAL PARK BIRDING TOUR: DETAILED ITINERARY

-Swift Gabon: Day 2 From Libreville we take a short morning flight south to Port Gentil, the gateway to the huge Loango National Park.
+Gabon’s Loango: Day 2 From Libreville we take a short morning flight south to Port Gentil, the gateway to the huge Loango National Park.
 Following the opening of a new, Chinese-built highway, getting to the park has become much easier and now takes little more than three hours.
-We will spend four nights at Loango National Park, during what will surely be the major highlight of this exciting and unusual tour.
-We will enjoy our first outing by boat or open safari vehicle this afternoon.
+We will spend seven nights at Loango National Park ands we will enjoy our first outing by boat or open safari vehicle this afternoon.

 The park was created in 1956, long before President Omar Bongo signed the 2002 decree creating 12 new national parks in the country and thus catapulted Gabon to the forefront of African conservation efforts.
 Just a few tiny villages exist in the park, leaving this wilderness virtually devoid of people.
 During our stay, we shall enjoy some unique bird and wildlife opportunities.